-308. (1) Name: The name of the organisation shall be Presbyterian Women, incorporating the former Presbyterian Women's Association and the former Young Women's Groups, and hereinafter referred to as PW.

-(2) Motto: The motto of PW shall be: Living for Jesus.

-(3) Mission Statement and Aims:
+- 308. (1) Name: The name of the organisation shall be Presbyterian Women, incorporating the former Presbyterian Women's Association and the former Young Women's Groups, and may also be referred to as PW. - (2) Motto: The motto of Presbyterian Women shall be: Living for Jesus - (3) Mission Statement and Aims: